Hotel Imperial: History

 The building was designed by architect Arnold Zenetti and built under the direction of Heinrich Adam in 1863.
 Initially, it was planned as the city palace (Stadtpalais) and residence of Duke Philipp of Württemberg (1838–1917) and his wife Maria Theresa (1845–1927), née Archduchess of Austria; its original name was Palais Württemberg.
 However, the ducal couple did not enjoy their new home for long.
 After moving there in 1866, they sold it five years later.

 For the 1873 Vienna World's Fair, the palace was converted into a hotel.
 In 1928, two storeys were added, but the original architecture is still very much in evidence and is an integral part of the luxurious atmosphere.

 Over the years, the Hotel Imperial has had numerous famous guests, including Queen Elizabeth II and Charlie Chaplin.
 Dignitaries and royalty from around the world have stayed at the Imperial.
 Adolf Hitler, who worked at the hotel as a day laborer during his youthful period as a virtual tramp in Vienna, returned following the 1938 Anschluss as an honored guest, and had a permanent suite.

 The Imperial was acquired by Compagnia Italiana Grandi Alberghi (CIGA) after Swiss-born Prince Karim Aga Khan acquired the company in 1985 and began expanding its presence (which was purely Italian up to that time) into Spain and Austria.
 In 1994, Starwood acquired CIGA and merged it into The Luxury Collection, an assemblage of historic and venerable hotels that have similar grandeur as the Imperial.

-Before the war, the Imperial had partly been owned by Samuel Schallinger, who was forced to sell it in 1938 due to the Nazi persecution of Jews.
+Before the Second World War, the Imperial had partly been owned by Samuel Schallinger, who was forced to sell it in 1938 due to the Nazi persecution of Jews.
 Schallinger died in 1942 at the Theresienstadt concentration camp near Prague.
 Simon Wiesenthal, a Jewish Austrian survivor of the Nazi death camps who dedicated his life to documenting the crimes of the Holocaust, celebrated his 90th birthday at the Hotel Imperial in 1998 with a kosher dinner party.
 “Look, even the chandeliers are shaking,” said Wiesenthal at the dinner.
 “Hitler is gone.
 The Nazis are no more.
 But we are still here, singing and dancing.”

 Today, the Hotel Imperial is, perhaps, Vienna's most exclusive five-star hotel.
 Guests of state typically stay at the hotel, such as the Emperor and Empress of Japan on their visit in 2002.